 A student may earn credit for certain courses through examination.
 The student may attempt credit by examination only once per course.
-Students may not receive more than 20 hours of credit by examination.
+Students may not receive more than 25% of credit hours towards degree by examination.
 Examinations include:

 CLEP/DANTES

 College-Level Examination Program.
 CLEP is a national computer-based standardized examination which allows the student to obtain college credit for specific courses designated by the College of Coastal Georgia.
 A list of available examinations, appointments, and fee information may be obtained from the testing office at 912-279-5809.